arieljake/funcbits/README.md

 * [allong.es](http://allong.es/) - function combinator and decorator recipes
 * [lemonad](http://fogus.github.io/lemonad/) - functional programming

-I felt a rare tingle when I saw currying, and have since been trying to figure out functional programming in Javascript.
+Basically, I have come to feel that currying is cool.
 Seems like it could be fast, concise and super testable.

-As I see it, to fully leverage functional programming concepts in Javascript, we need:
+To fully leverage functional programming concepts in Javascript, we need:

-1. A set of functional programming principles to guide the community in maintaining a framework.
+1. A set of clear functional programming principles.
 2. The basic building blocks of a functional programming framework.
-3. A framework with conventions, configurations, and compilations to simplify functional programming projects.
+3. A complimentary set of conventions, configurations, and utilities to simplify functional programming projects.

-This github repo attempts to address #1 and #2.
+Func(tional) Bits is an effort towards that.

 ## Quick Start (Node)